Farm Plan Financing

 - Multipurpose forage mix

 DairymasterDairymaster is a premium quality mixture formulated to support the high energy and nutritional demands of lactating dairy and beef cows.
 Dairymaster is also well-suited to meet the feed requirements of growing cattle.
 Dairymaster is suitable for pastures, haylage, and balage production.
 In addition to its nutritional attributes, Dairymaster is formulated to perform under grazing and traffic pressure of cattle.
 Formulated with 30% perennial ryegrass, recognized for exceptional palatability and nutritive value; 40% endophyte-free, very soft-leaved tall fescue to improve yield and persistence; and 20% meadow fescue with high digestibility.
 Dairymaster also contains 10% pre-inoculated Alice white clover - a proven, winter-hardy, grazing tolerant clover that increases the protein content of forage and also provides soil nitrogen through nitrogen fixation.
 Recommended seeding rate of 25-30 lbs/acre.
-TAKING EARLY ORDERS FOR SPRING 2013 ONLY AT THIS TIME.

 - Great for dairy heifers